-ELN 276 Electr Troubleshooting
+ELN 275 Troubleshooting

-This course covers methods of analyzing and repairing failures in electrical and electronic equipment.
-Topics include: safety, service information, component substitutions, repairing without access to reference materials, reverse engineering, analog and digital control systems, and documenting procedures and methods used.
-Upon completion students should be able to demonstrate a logical process for analyzing, troubleshooting, and repairing electrical and electronic equipment with or without service information.
-In addition, students will utilize word processing and spreadsheets, demonstrate manipulation of databases of technical service specifications, and prepare multimedia presentations to present results.
+This course covers techniques of analyzing and repairing failures in electronic equipment.
+Topics include safety, signal tracing, use of service manuals, and specific troubleshooting methods for analog, digital, and other electronics-based circuits and systems.
+Upon completion, students should be able to logically diagnose and isolate faults and perform necessary repairs to meet manufacturers' specifications.
+In addition, students will utilize word processing and spreadsheets, demonstrate manipulation of data bases of technical service specifications and prepare multimedia presentations to present results.